XiaozhouCui/contoso-university/readme.md

 - In Index RazorPage, `@page "{id:int?}"` is a route template.
 The route template changes integer query strings in the URL to route data.
 - In Index RazorPage, add a table of courses for the selected Instructor.
 - In Index RazorPage, add a table of student enrollments for the selected course.

+## Update Course Create page
+- Add base model `DepartmentNamePageModel`, to replace the DepartmentID (FK) with department names in the drop-down menu
+- `CreateModel` and `EditModel` will inherite from `DepartmentNamePageModel`
+- Update the CreateModel and CreatePage to load related department names into drop-down menu.